 What is Safe Place for Newborns?

-Missouri's Safe Place for Newborns Law allows a parent to permanently give up a newborn up to 45 days old without prosecution, as long as it is done according to law and safely.
+Section 210.950 RSMo, Missouri's Safe Place for Newborns Act, allows a parent to voluntarily give up their newborn up to 90 days old without prosecution, as long as it is done safely and according to law.

-Parents who choose to leave a child who is more than 45 days old (but less than one year old) can use this law as an affirmative defense to charges related to child abandonment and child endangerment if it is done so safely and according to law.
+Parents who choose to voluntarily give up their child, who is between 90 days and one year old, can use this law as an affirmative defense to prosecution related to child abandonment or child endangerment if the child was given up safely and according to law.

 Information for Parents